-Yes, minor revisions made on July 8, 2019 and approved on August 20, 2019 by the Board.
+Yes, minor revisions made on July 8, 2019, and approved on August 20, 2019 by the Board.
 The revisions included adding the language "3 or more" individuals in defining a gang; Language changed from School Security Officer to School Resource Officer and the reporting procedures were removed from the policy and added to the administrative procedures section.

 - 3. Where are your gang policy/regulations located/electronically communicated?
 The gang policy/regulation information is publicized in student handbooks, the county calendar (given to every student for parents), on the county website, and also shared with the County Safety Team. - 4.
-What educational gang awareness programs does your school system provide to students, staff, and volunteers? - A gang prevention and resource guide was developed and distributed to all schools, has been posted on our website, and was shared with administrators and support staff - School Counselors in middle and high schools reviewed this guide with their students and a copy was sent home to parents (annual requirement). - Core Essentials (Character Education) lessons and announcements are shared with teachers at all schools on a monthly basis to be incorporated in the classrooms (i.e. respect). - Positive Behavioral Intervention and Supports (PBIS) initiatives at all eligible school includes specific strategies that address a safe and healthy school climate - Elementary students (5th grade) at one of our schools receive DARE instruction. - Parent Orientations were held for all schools and the review of procedures and expectations was shared for academics, attendance and behavior. - Annual review with school Administrators and school staff. - 5.
+What educational gang awareness programs does your school system provide to students, staff, and volunteers? - A gang prevention and resource guide was developed and distributed to all schools, has been posted on our website, and was shared with administrators and support staff - School Counselors in middle and high schools reviewed this guide with their students and a copy was sent home to parents (annual requirement). - Character education lessons and announcements are shared with teachers at all schools on a monthly basis to be incorporated in the classrooms (i.e. respect). - Positive Behavioral Intervention and Supports (PBIS) initiatives at all eligible school includes specific strategies that address a safe and healthy school climate - Parent Orientations were held for all schools and the review of procedures and expectations was shared for academics, attendance and behavior. - Annual review with school Administrators and school staff. - 5.
 In what ways do you feel your gang awareness programs were effective?

-Improved school climate; staff and student awareness. - 6.
-How were/are administrators and teachers trained to implement your gang policy/regulations? - Policy/regulation review requirement was shared with Administrators during an Administrators & Supervisors meeting. - Annual requirement for all staff to be trained at each school; principals submit verification of that training to Central Office. - Ongoing periodic school safety meetings occur with school administrators (school safety officers), local police representatives, State Attorney's Office, and various community agencies where data, programming, and local supports are shared and discussed.
+Improved school climate; staff and student awareness.

+- 6. How were/are administrators and teachers trained to implement your gang policy/regulations? - Policy/regulation review requirement was shared with Administrators during an Administrators & Supervisors meeting. - Annual requirement for all staff to be trained at each school; principals submit verification of that training to Central Office.